-Membership on UIC Law Review is the highest academic honor at UIC School of Law and provides excellent training for the practice of law.
-Law Review publishes scholarly works on a broad range of current legal topics written by legal scholars, practitioners, and Law Review members.
+Membership on UIC Law Review is the highest academic honor at University of Illinois Chicago School of Law and provides excellent training for the practice of law.
+UIC Law Review publishes scholarly works on a broad range of current legal topics written by legal scholars, practitioners, and UIC Law Review members.
 A student editorial board manages and edits the journal, and staff members assist the editorial board in preparing articles for publication.

 There are two ways to receive an invitation to join Law Review: “grade on” or “write on.”